 Nila Gopaul is the Editor and Publisher of The Westcoast Reader.
-Her background is in Communications, Education, and Leadership and Management.
+Her background is in Communications, Education, Leadership and Management.

 In the U.S. she was a valued faculty member at Harvard University Institute for English Language Programs.
-Her international teaching experience includes contracts in Qatar, The UAE, China and Japan.
+Her international teaching experience includes contracts in Qatar, the UAE, China and Japan.

-Nancy Carson is a retired B.C. teacher with 35 years experience at the elementary, secondary and college levels.
+Nancy Carson is our feature writer.
+She is a retired B.C. teacher with 35 years experience at the elementary, secondary and college levels.
 She has spent a total of three years in volunteer positions in Western Kenya, East Africa.
 There she worked for organizations giving scholarships to needy students and she still supports some boys and girls at school.
 In 2011 and 2012, she spent four months in Kenya helping with Tembo-Kenya’s new program Read for the Top.
 As well, she co-facilitated seminars on reading, writing and oral language strategies for teachers of children whose third language is English.

 In Canada, Nancy volunteers for Seniors organizations and coaches ESL students.
 She is Vice-President of Tembo-Kenya, a Canadian charitable organization which specializes in education and community projects. www.tembokenya.org

 Patti-Lea Ryan is the Assistant to the Editor of The Westcoast Reader.
-Patti brings 25 years administrative experience in British Columbia Post Secondary institutions to the team.
+Patti brings 25 years’ administrative experience in British Columbia post secondary institutions to the team.
 She runs the day-to-day operations of The Westcoast Reader.

 She has a diploma in Children’s Literature.
-However, she has always been a bit of a news hound.
+However, she has always been a bit of a newshound.
 Starting in grade eight, she would run home from school at lunch to watch Elwood Glover on CBC.
 What a geek!